tjaekel/Teesny_4_1/README.md

 You have to install the ZIP library:<br>
 see and get from here:<br>
 https://github.com/tsandmann/freertos-teensy

+## Attention - Linker Script
+In order to compile and an error free result: you have to use a modified Linker Script.
+Please, find it in the repository.

 ## How to use?
 When compiled and flashed, open UART terminal (any baudrate is fine)<br>